 Before proceeding to the connection of SQL Server Management Studio to a local database, check whether the SQL database file is corrupted or not.
 In a situation, if the MDF (Primary database file) & NDF (Secondary Database file) databases are corrupted, then it is impossible to connect the database files with SQL Server.

-Thus if you have a corrupted database file then, repair the database with the help of SQL Recovery Software.
+Thus if you have a corrupted database file then, repair corrupt SQl database with the help of SQL Recovery Software.
 An outstanding utility to restore a healthy database file by fixing it with the impeccable mechanism.
 It has potential to repair .mdf & .ndf files of any SQL Server edition on any Windows platform.
-Initially, fix the SQL database file with the tool and then follow the rest of the procedure.
+Initially, recover SQL database file with the tool and then follow the rest of the procedure.

 Start With Essential Components to Authorize Additional Connections

-Originally, users require some fundamental tools that are mandatory to grant additional connection after having a connection with database engine in SQL Server.
+Originally, users require some fundamental tools that are mandatory to grant authorize additional connections after connecting to SQL Server database engine.
 The tools are – SQL Server Management Studio (SSMS) and SQL Server Configuration Manager.

 SSMS:– SQL Server Management Studio or SSMS is a primary application for operating the Database Engine.
 Afterward, the user can create a new database and manage data in it with the help of T-SQL queries in SSMS.
 It is free to download from the Microsoft Download Center.
 Moreover, to open SSMS, you need to execute the following steps: